Julie Tristan

-Julie Tristan is an American Radio & Television personality from St. Louis, Missouri.
+Julie Tristan is an American radio & television personality from St. Louis, Missouri.

 Career

-Tristan is the host of The Wake Up with Bret & Julie on Y98.
-She is also the afternoon on-air talent on 102.5 KEZK.
-She's also an MMJ Reporter, Anchor and Producer for HEC Media's "Spotlight STL" airing on KPLR 11 Sundays at 9:30am.
-She also makes time to run her production company 8 Dogs Video where she is a freelance videographer/editor/host www.8DogsVideo.com.
-Previously Tristan did middays 10am-2pm on Y98 and was the interim night DJ on Y98 from 7pm-Midnight.
+Tristan is the host of "Julie & Friends" on 102.5 KEZK-FM.
+She is also the midday host on KYKY-FM.
+She's also an MMJ Reporter, Anchor, Producer for HEC Media's "Spotlight STL" airing on KPLR 11 Sundays at 9:30am.
+She also runs a production company 8 Dogs Video where she is a freelance videographer/editor/host.

+Previously Tristan was the host of "The Wake Up with Bret & Julie" on Y98.
+She was also the afternoon on-air talent on 102.5 KEZK.
+She was the interim night DJ on Y98 from 7pm-Midnight.
 Tristan hosted "Billy & Julie in the Morning" on 103.3 KLOU.
 She was also the host of "Show Me St. Louis" at KSDK-TV, the NBC affiliate in St. Louis, Missouri.
 She is also a radio host on the weekends for WARH 106.5 The Arch.
 Tristan previously was a reporter & weekend anchor at KOMU-TV, the NBC affiliate in Columbia, Missouri.
 Tristan, a St. Louis native, also worked at Clear Channel Radio-Total Traffic as a traffic reporter and voice-over talent for Oldies 103.3 KLOU-FM, KMJM-FM Magic 104.9 & KATZ-AM Gospel 1600.
 She then was the executive producer and co-host for the nationally syndicated Steve and DC Morning Show.
 She has also been an on-air talent for WVRV-FM 101.1 The River (Bonneville Radio).